Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 Powerful words tend to be verbs.
 They’re strong and actionable, so people get excited about the content.

-In this article, for instance, I used the word “skyrocket.”
-I could have used the word “increase,” but that’s not nearly as powerful.
+In this article, for instance, we used the word “skyrocket.” we could have used the word “increase,” but that’s not nearly as powerful.

 bigstock Network connection graphic ove 191671015